-One social season, many corset dresses, and 63 million viewers later, fans are already eager to know everything they can about Bridgerton season 2.
-While we can surely expect all the pomp and circumstance that high-society Regency London promises, we still have bigger questions about the fate of one of Netflix’s most popular shows to date.
-Warning: There are spoilers ahead for Bridgerton season 1.
+One social season, many corset dresses, and 63 million viewers later, fans are eager to know everything they can about Bridgerton season 2.
+While we can expect all the pomp and circumstance that high-society Regency London promises, we still have questions about the future of one of Netflix’s most popular shows to date.

-After season 1 of Bridgerton on Netflix, fans would like to know the following: When, exactly, is it coming back?
-Will Eloise find out about that huge Lady Whistledown reveal?
+After season 1 of Bridgerton on Netflix, fans had the following questions: When, exactly, is Bridgerton season 2?
+Will Eloise find out about the real identity of Lady Whistledown?
 Will Anthony ever find love?
-And what about our lovebirds, Daphne and Simon—is theirs really a story of happily ever after?
+And what about our lovebirds: Daphne and Simon—is theirs really a story of happily ever after?

 Well, the good news is there are already answers to all of those questions and more; they just haven’t made their way to Netflix yet.
 The Shonda Rhimes-produced Bridgerton is based on a series of books by Julia Quinn that follows the Bridgerton siblings we’ve come to know and love thus far.
 Season 1 of the show is based on the first novel of the series, The Duke and I. Like the first season of Bridgerton, Quinn’s The Duke and I follows Daphne Bridgerton on her journey to find a love match, which lands her in a ruse-turned-relationship with none other than the Duke of Hastings himself.

 While their love story gets a perfectly gift-wrapped ending by the season’s close, so many other affairs—in love, sex, or otherwise—remain unresolved.
 That’s where waiting for Bridgerton season 2 gets difficult!
 For now, all we can do is read up and prepare—so, without any further ado, find everything we know about Bridgerton season 2 below.